annargrs/blog/_posts/2020/2020-04-03-reviewing-models.markdown

 The above concerns systems that perform well *while* offering some other kind of advantage, such as generalizability/efficiency etc. Given the history of deep learning, it should not be impossible to publish a valuable idea, even if for some reason it could not be made to perform well yet.
 However, the idea should be actually novel, rather than "just make it bigger".
 A rule-of-thumb criterion for a paper with an interesting idea (attributed to Serge Abiteboul) is that you'd feel tempted to have your students read it.

-## How reject-if-not-SOTA hurts non-modeling papers
+## What about non-modeling papers?

 Now, what about all the other kinds of studies?
 It would seem that modeling papers are the ones the most affected by the reject-if-not-SOTA heuristic, but they are actually the priviledged class because at least they *contain* the kind of experiments that the reject-if-not-SOTA reviewers expect.
 All other kinds of papers are just unacceptable by definition: